Soccer AM: Soccerette

 The Soccer AM Soccerette was a feature of the show for several years.
-A young female modelling a Soccer AM T-shirt, which was redesigned each season acted as a competition prize.
+A young woman modelling a Soccer AM T-shirt, which was redesigned each season acted as a competition prize.
 Viewers can win the T-shirt by guessing the number of goals scored by the "Fans of the Week" in their team challenge later in the show.
 The Soccerette was introduced by the male presenter and was asked a series of questions that almost inevitably led into premeditated gags and innuendo.

 The Soccerette was asked about her marital status, which results in rampant cheers if "single", and boos if the Soccerette "has a boyfriend" or "married" (although the latter was fairly rare), and a crew member would run on without a shirt and react.
 Former host Tim Lovejoy used to declare that the Soccerette's relationship will "never last", regardless of how long they had been together.

 Famous Soccerettes have included Natalie Sawyer, Jennifer Metcalfe, Lucy Pinder, Tamsin Greenway, Gemma Atkinson and Louise Cliffe.
-This segment was dropped in 2015 due to its outdated attitudes.
+This segment was dropped in 2015.

+The segment was seen as politically incorrect in later years which is why it was removed.
+Clips from the Soccerette segment often go viral on Twitter and people comment on how the nature of the show changed.